 Legal Aspects of the Wine Industry

 presented by Richard Mendelson, Law Offices of Dickenson, Peatman & Fogarty

 Participants gain a deeper understanding of legal issues facing the domestic wine and vineyard industries today.
 A historical and philosophical context will be presented regarding US regulations on wine and spirits, and how the 21st Amendment and the US Supreme Court’s recent decision in Granholm v.
 Heald impacted that regulatory environment.

-Presented by Professor Robert Yetman
+presented by Professor Robert Yetman

-Learn about the financial principles involved in evaluating future investment projects.
+In these two sessions, you will learn about the financial principles involved in evaluating future investment projects.
 Concepts covered will include: risk and return relationships, cost of capital (hurdle rates and internal rates of return), net present value, the costs and benefits of debt financing, and acquisitions.

-Presented by Professor Kimberly Elsbach
+presented by Professor Kimberly Elsbach